|

 Note:

-this table only uses two particular funeral homes'
+the above table only uses two particular funeral

-prices two of the less expensive ones in
+two of the less expensive ones in B.C.
+Some

-homes will charge higher fees for most of these
+higher fees for most of these items possibly

 is only intended to give you a very general idea